-Sometimes, it’s hard to distinguish between TMJ pain and a regular toothache.
+Any pain in your mouth can be an unpleasant experience, but sometimes, it’s hard to distinguish between TMJ pain and a regular toothache to find the correct cure for what ails you.
 Both types of pain originate in the same area of your body, and they have a lot of similarities.
 However, there are some key differences.
 Here’s what you need to know.

 Cavity Versus TMJ Pain